QuantEcon/lecture-python.myst/lectures/cass_fiscal.md

 u'(c_t) = \beta u'(c_{t+1}) \frac{(1 + \tau_{ct})}{(1 + \tau_{ct+1})} [(1 - \tau_{kt+1})(f'(k_{t+1}) - \delta) + 1].
 \end{aligned}
 $$ (eq:diff_second)

-which represents the Euler equation for the household.

 This equation is instrumental in solving for the equilibrium sequence of consumption and capital, as demonstrated in the second method.